 - 1. 3 Speed Mode: This provides the end user a choice of up to 3 preset RPM values of 1100, 1600 and 2030RPM to select from.
 The end user cannot easily override these values, so there is minimal risk of damage to ancillary equipment due to it being run at speeds it was not designed for.
 Very limited vehicle speed is allowable while in this mode (up to 2.5mph approx).
 This is the default mode when the option is ordered from the factory - 2.
 Variable Speed Mode: This provides the end user with RPM speed ramp up and down buttons.
 The end user is free to select RPM values between 1300-3000RPM in 25RPM steps.
 A single press results in a 25RPM jump.
 If a ramp button is held depressed by the end user, then the rate of change is 250RPM/sec.
 Very limited vehicle speed is allowable while in this mode (up to 2.5mph approx).
 Variable mode can be switched to via entering the 'Learn Mode', alternatively a dealer can select it via Ford Diagnosis and Repair System (FDRS). - 3.
-Idle Up Speed: This mode allows the engine's normal idle to be increased (in 25RPM steps) in the range 900-1200RPM.
+Idle Up Speed: Note that this mode is not allowed with automatic transmission, since the increase in idle speed can affect creep torque.
+This mode allows the engine's normal idle to be increased (in 25RPM steps) in the range 900-1200RPM.
 There is not a vehicle speed restriction in this mode as the intended use is to raise the engine idle to reduce the likelihood of engine stall when ancillary equipment is being run from the engine during normal drive operations.
 For example: refrigerator units used to keep the cargo bay cool.
 Idle up speed mode can only be switched to via a dealer using FDRS tool.